Mingxue-Xu/ori/README.md

 All the configuration files are in `config/`.
 The entry configuration file is `config/*.yaml` (e.g. config/oi_user_tiny.yaml) to redirect to the other configuration files for different functional modules.

 There are four functional modules in this repository:
-- **dataset**: how to extract the raw data of data provenance from the original dataset
+- **dataset**: how to extract the raw data of data origin from the original dataset
 - **metadata**: how to split the extracted raw data to facilitate the shadow training
 - **model**: the details about how to train the target model and shadow model
-- **infer**: the details about how to train and test the meta model for the final data provenance inference
+- **infer**: the details about how to train and test the meta model for the final data origin inference

 Change the information in the `config/*/*.yaml` (e.g. config/dataset/oi_user_tiny.yaml) to customize any of the above modules' parameters.